 The practice- and research-focused doctorates in nursing share a common goal regarding a "scholarly approach to the discipline and a commitment to the advancement of the profession" (AACN, 2006b, p.
 3).
 The differences in these programs include differences in preparation and expertise.
-The practice doctorate curriculum places more emphasis on practice and less on theory and research methodology (AACN, 2006b; AACN, 2004).
-The final scholarly project differs as well in that a dissertation required of a PhD degree should document development of new knowledge, and a final scholarly project required of a DNP degree should be grounded in clinical practice and demonstrate ways in which research has an impact on practice.
+The practice doctorate curriculum places more emphasis on practice and less on theory and research methodology (AACN, 2004, 2006b).
+The final scholarly project differs in that a dissertation required for a PhD degree should document development of new knowledge, and a final scholarly project required for a DNP degree should be grounded in clinical practice and demonstrate ways in which research has an impact on practice.

 The focus of the DNP degree is expertise in clinical practice.
-Additional foci include the Essentials of Doctoral Education for Advanced Nursing Practice as outlined by the AACN (2006b), which includes leadership, health policy and advocacy, and information technology.
+Additional foci include the Essentials of Doctoral Education for Advanced Nursing Practice by the AACN (2006b), which include leadership, health policy and advocacy, and information technology.
 The focus of a research degree is the generation of new knowledge for the discipline and expertise as a principal investigator.
-However, although the research degree prepares the expert researcher, it should be noted that frequently DNP research projects will also contribute to the discipline by generating new knowledge related to clinical practice as well as demonstrate the use of evidence-based practice.

-Please refer to Table 1-1 for AACN's comparison of DNP and PhD/DNS/DNSc programs.
+Although the research degree prepares the expert researcher, it should be noted that frequently DNP research projects will also contribute to the discipline by generating new knowledge related to clinical practice and demonstrate the use of evidence-based practice.
+Please refer to Table 1-1 for AACN's comparison of a DNP program and PhD, DNS, and DNSc programs.